yimingguoocean/yimingguoocean.github.io/_pages/about.md

 </div>

 <p>
   Welcome to my research website.
-My group uses observations, remote sensing, and modeling to better understand how aquatic systems respond to climate variability, long-term change, and extreme events.
+I am an Assistant Professor at Illinois State University studying the physical processes
+      that govern oceans, lakes, and the climate system.
+My group ucombines satellite remote sensing, in situ observations, reanalysis products, and high-resolution numerical models to investigate water dynamics, biogeochemistry, and climate variability across scales.
+We are particularly interested in ocean and       lake dynamics, air–water interactions, carbon cycling, regional and global climate, and nature-based climate solutions.
 </p>

 <h2 class="section-title">Research Themes</h2>